danzziy/Tic-Tac-GO/README.md

 # Tic-Tac-GO

 Tic-Tac-GO is a website with a GO backend and a Javascript frontend where people can play tic-tac-toe against their friends, family, and random people online.
-When users enter the site, they will be presented with two choices; to play with a friend or play with a stranger.
-Once a choice has been made, the user will either join an available room when playing with anotheruser or they will create a room to join with their friend.
+When users enter the site, they will be presented with two choices; to play with a friend or play with a random stranger.
+Once a choice has been made, the user will either join an available room when playing with another user or they will create a room to join with their friend.
 Once both parites are in the room, the regular game of tic-tac-toe will begin.
 Once a player wins, both players will be presented the option to either have a rematch or exit the game.
 If rematch is selected by both players, then a new game will commence within the same room.
 However, if either of them hits exit, the game ends and the room is destroyed.

 ## Components